Archive for the ‘featured’ Category

-The gauntlet was recently thrown at the current Cruiserweight Champ, Johnny Palazzio’s feet by the man on an enviable winning streak, Mr Money.
+The gauntlet was recently thrown at the feet of current Cruiserweight Champ, Johnny Palazzio by the man on an enviable winning streak, Mr Money.
 The Kwazulu Natal local has had a tremendous run of successes overcoming some exceptionally skilled fighters in the process.
 Will his luck have any effect on the Italian’s more maverick approach to wrestling or will Palazzio prevail once again.

 NUMBER ONE CONTENDER

 The quest for Cruiserweight gold doesn’t stop with these two.
 Vinnie Vegas will be facing Ed Electric for the esteemed honour of being next in line to contend for the title.
 These are two established AWA mat masters, well-rounded and hungry for a win.
 Vinnie arguably wants it more having just lost the title to Palazzio but you can’t count either one out till the bell tolls.

 BIG MYSTERY MATCH-UP

 In a fit of overconfidence the Missing Link, all new Africa Heavyweight Champion, has put out an open challenge to anyone and everyone at the AWA.
 His opponent has been chosen but will only be announced on the night of the bout so don’t miss the reveal.
 The only question now is will the Link be missing his shiny new belt at the end of the night.

 A FITTING FINALE, THE CARS INCORPORATED BATTLE ROYALE

 It’s our biggest bout of the night and one of the largest Battle Royales that the AWA has had the privilege of hosting in recent years.
 A whopping 23 wrestlers will enter the ring with only the last man standing to win the Cars Incorporated Battle Royale trophy as well as the Golden Ticket that allows them to challenge anyone for any title in any sort of match.